MiguelMJ/MiguelMJ.github.io/index.md

 ## What I do

 I make open source [projects](./projects) to learn, experiment with different techonologies and languages and, if possible, contribute to the community.
 Then, from time to time I also like to write in a [blog](./blog) about things I learn.
-Sometimes I write about other issues outside of the blog, in the [personal](./personal) section (mostly in spanish).
+Sometimes I write about other issues outside of the blog, in the [personal](./personal) section.

 ## Contact me